A paperfolding paradise

 'Fun with Paperfolding' by William D Murray and Francis J Rigney was first published by the Fleming H Revell Company, New York in 1928.
 It contains diagrams for the Pagoda, a design made by stacking successively smaller, but otherwise identical, paperfolds on top of each other.
 The same book also contains diagrams for a Dog made by combining three 'shirtwaists', more commonly known as the jacket from the Suit of Clothes.

-Margaret Campbell's 'Paper Toy Making', first published in 1937, contained diagrams for making the Blintzed Bird Base Kusudama, here called a 'Japanese Ornamental Ball'.
-According to the text 'The Japanese make six of these (blintzed bird bases), and sew them together at the points until a complete ball is made. ...
+'Paper Toy Making' by Margaret Campbell, which was first published by Sir Isaac Pitman and Sons Ltd in London, probably in 1937, although both the Foreword and Preface are dated 1936, which argues that the book was complete at that date, contains diagrams for making a 'Japanese Ornamental Ball' from six blintzed bird bases.
+According to the text 'The Japanese make six of these, and sew them together at the points until a complete ball is made. ...
 A coloured bead finishes off each corner.'

 Eric Kenneway's 'Complete Origami', first published in 1987 contains diagrams for the now familiar kusudama pictured below.
 According to Kenneway diagrams for this design first appeared in the Nippon Origami Association's journal 'Origami' in April 1978.